Pathfinder - The Psychic Handbook

 Like the Wizard, the Psychic can fill a variety of roles thanks to their expansive skills and spell list.
 No role except healer is beyond your reach, though the psychic excels as a Striker, Support, and a Utility Caster.
 Charisma-heavy psychics also make excellent Faces.
-However, the Occultist's spells focus much more heavily on mind-affecting effects.
+However, the Psychic's spells focus much more heavily on mind-affecting effects.
 While many of these are powerful, this also comes with complications.
-Anything that is mindless or is resistant or immune to mind-affecting effects (constructs, undead, etc.) will be difficult for the Occultist to handle.
+Anything that is mindless or is resistant or immune to mind-affecting effects (constructs, undead, etc.) will be difficult for the Psychic to handle.

 Psychic Class Features

 Hit Points: d6 hit points leaves you pretty squishy, but you have a laundry list of defensive options to put in front of your hit points.

 Base Attack Bonus: Fortunately, you'll almost never need to make an actual attack.
 Touch AC scales very little from level 1 to level 20, going from an average of 12.2 on CR 1 monsters to 16.4 on CR 20 monsters.

 Proficiencies: Simple weapons are nice, but you're not going to use them.
 No armor, either, but you don't care about Arcane Spell Failure and armor check penalty barely matters.

 Skills: Psychics only get 2+ skills, but you get every knowledge skill as a class skill plus every Face skill, and your absurd intelligence will give you plenty of skill points to throw around.
 Remember that permanently increasing your intelligence will give you additional skill points retroactively, which will be nice when you hit levels 8 and 16.